Advanced tip and techniques

 We use a lot of tube flies on the Big 4 rivers, the Tay, Dee, Tweed and Spey and I learned a great way to store them and get more into a box.
 Tube flies, Collie dogs, Snaeldas and sun rays are a bit of a nightmare to store, they get damaged, tangled and lose their shape when they get bashed around in storage.

 I learned a useful tip from John Richardson, one of our fly tyers.
-You’ll need a box of clear plastic straws, 8mm and a cheap heat sealing machine.
+You’ll need a box of clear plastic straws, 8mm diameter.
+You’ll also need a cheap heat sealing machine.
 The whole set up can be bought for under £30.00 and it’s a real game changer.
 Importantly, when you take the flies out of the tube, they are in a perfect shape with no damage and they also dry out on the straws too.

 © Alba Game Fishing

-Whilst having the right salmon fishing tackle, and techniques are vitally important, you can throw everything in the bin if you don’t turn up with the right mindset.
+Whilst having the right salmon fishing tackle, and techniques are vitally important, you might as well throw everything in the bin, if you don’t turn up with the right mindset.

 Salmon fishing can be a frustrating business, and it’s definitely not for the faint-hearted.
 My Dad used to say, “Persistence beats resistance” this is salmon fishing in a nutshell.